pianoofdamocles/Amphibian/README.md

 # Amphibian
-An Amphibian Class, code from Open University import ou.*;
+//An Amphibian Class, code from Open University import ou.*;
 /**
  * The abstract class Amphibian forms the basis of all amphibians.